dtsaknakis/dermtools/notes/Readme.md

 console.log(sipa(16, 105, 125));  // children's shock index score
 ```

-The file can be run via Node:
+The file can be run via the `node` command, for example:

 ```zsh
 cd consumer_examples